puli/docs.puli.io/index.rst

         echo $twig->render('/batman/blog/views/index.html.twig');

-    The path is resolved by reading *path mappings* from the ``puli.json`` files of all installed Puli packages.
-Authors of these packages, such as the author of the "batman/blog" package, map prefixes to actual directories with the Puli CLI:
+    The path is resolved by reading *path mappings* from the ``puli.json`` files of your installed Puli packages.
+Authors of these packages, such as the author of the "batman/blog" package, map prefixes to actual directories with the Puli Command Line Interface (CLI):

     .. code-block:: text

         $ php puli.phar map /batman/blog res

-.. topic:: Resource Discovery
+.. topic:: Discovery

-    Puli packages may act as *resource consumers* and as *resource providers*.
+    Puli packages may act as *consumers* and as *providers* of resources and PHP classes.
 For example, a translator package (the consumer) may request translation files from other installed packages (the providers).

     .. raw:: html